 Under either a “major Disaster” or “emergency,” states can issue special permits for heavier trucks to deliver relief supplies, ensuring the validity of state-issued special permits.
 The U.S. DOT authority allows states to “increase truck weight limits on U.S. and federal interstate highways within their jurisdictions during the COVID-19 emergency.”

 Many states have temporarily suspended rules regarding oversized and overweight loads of food, medical supplies and other household goods, and basically any goods needed during the pandemic, but these companies should still take precautions for their fleet safety.
+These companies can make use of Custom data logging for fleet to better manage their truck fleet and drivers.
 Find out the best deals at commercial truck auctions.

 Louisiana, Mississippi, Iowa, Georgia, Maryland, North Carolina, Nebraska, Illinois, South Carolina, Wisconsin, and Missouri are some of the states that allowed permitted weight changes, but many of them are not in harmony as far as weight limits.